Tax information, hints and news. Exclusive for overseas property investors and owners.

 What expenses can be deducted from income tax in Germany?

 Tax deductions in Germany can be advantageous when renting out your property.
-The German tax system permits landlords to subtract expenses related to rental income, such as mortgage interest, repairs, and maintenance, and others from the revenue earned through renting the property.
+The German tax system permits landlords to subtract expenses related to rental income, such as mortgage interest, repairs and maintenance, and others from the revenue earned through renting the property.

 These deductions can be claimed through your yearly income tax return.
 If you have various income sources, seeking advice from a tax advisor for assistance with your declaration may be beneficial.